SaiGawand12/Path_Planning_Dijkstra_Project/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
 ```

-### How to Use this README:
+### How to Run:

-1. **Copy the above content** and save it as a `README.md` file in the root directory of your project.
-2. Push it to your GitHub repository.

-This README provides an overview of your project, instructions for usage, and basic code explanations.
-If you need any more specifics or additional sections, feel free to ask!
+1. Clone or download the repository to your local machine.
+2. Install dependencies with `pip` as described above.
+3. Modify the `start` and `end` variables in the code to choose the nodes for your shortest path calculation.
+4. Run the script using `python shortest_path_finder.py`.

+This will execute the program, print the result to the console, and show a graph with the shortest path highlighted.

+Let me know if you need further details!